How to Charge the Anker Portable Power Stations with Solar Panels

 See Also: Are Solar Generators Better Than Gas Generators?

-For the larger two Anker portable power stations that are around 500-800 watts, the solar input is rated for 120 watts.
+For the 522 and 535 the solar input is rated for 100 and 120 watts.

 That means you will want a solar panel that’s at least 120 watts but something around 160-200 will be even better.